An editorial · Boca Raton, FL

 Help a child with a Florida home down payment — now, not later.

 Rather than leaving inheritance in a will, a 70-year-old parent uses a portion of home equity to help an adult child with a down payment on a first home — perhaps a younger family relocating from up north into the same Florida market.
 They get to see their grandchild grow up in the house.
-The remaining equity, if preserved at origination, is contractually protected for the eventual estate.
+If a proprietary product's equity-preservation feature was used at origination, a designated portion of the remaining equity is structured to be reserved for heirs at loan maturity.

 Scenario 05

-Sell up north, buy a right-sized Florida home with no monthly payment.
+Sell up north, buy a right-sized Florida home with no required monthly P&I payment.

-A senior couple sells the family home in New Jersey, walks away with $700,000, and uses a reverse mortgage for purchase to buy a $1 million home in Sarasota or Naples with that cash as the down payment.
-No monthly principal-and-interest payment for the rest of their lives.
+A senior couple sells the family home in New Jersey, walks away with $700,000, and uses a reverse mortgage for purchase (H4P) to buy a $1 million home in Sarasota or Naples with that cash as the down payment.
+There is no required monthly principal-and-interest payment going forward, provided they occupy the home as a primary residence and remain current on property taxes, homeowner's insurance, HOA/condo dues, flood insurance where required, and home maintenance.
 The remaining proceeds from the sale stay in their retirement accounts.
-This is one of the fastest-growing use cases in Florida specifically.
+H4P is a documented and growing use case in Florida.

 Scenario 06